ramezanifar/pyeval/README.md

-# pyeval
+# pyfeval
-Evaluates mathematical (arithmetic and logical) expressions in python.
+It stands for python fast evaluator.
+It evaluates mathematical (arithmetic and logical) expressions in python.
 I needed to evaluate mathematical expressions in python but very fast.
 There are many python libraries that evaluate a string but they take few miliseconds to calculate the result.
 For my use case, few miliseconds was detrimental.
 Untill I found this thread:
 https://stackoverflow.com/questions/15884727/recursive-boolean-evaluation